OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 December 2009.md

 - **4D STS** makes indirect moves to repress creativity, thereby revealing their hand.
 - Ongoing efforts by authorities to pathologize conspiracy thinking as mental illness.
 - Discussion of new **Putin Doctrine** and shift from defensive to offensive weapons in Russia.
+- Psychopathy results in a supreme lack of insight.
+- Climategate and false flag terrorism (airplane attack) are seen as part of the control agenda.

 ---

 ## Esoteric Work & Personal Development